This is the default message for the success message

 A classic Parisian institution and now a worldwide name, La Maison du Chocolat, continues to create an excellent range of chocolates, from pure ganache, or salty caramel fillings, to Asian spice infused squares to the standard bars sprinkled with dried fruit or nuts.

 In case you forgot a gift for someone, you can find a stand at Charles De Gaulle Airport as well! www.lamaisonduchocolat.fr/en/

 - Carrousel du Louvre, 99 Rue de Rivoli 75001

 - 8 Boulevard de la Madeleine 75008

-The original Foucher chocolate shop opened in 1819 on rue de Bac in the 7th arrondissement, across from the legendary Le Bon Marche department store, and it still remains, just a step away at 134, rue de Bac.
+The original Foucher chocolate shop opened in 1819 on rue de Bac in the 7th arrondissement, across from the legendary Le Bon Marche department store, and it is still here today, just a step away at 134, rue de Bac.

-Known for their chocolate as much as for the beautiful Art Nouveau designs that adorn their delicacies, Foucher was one of the first French chocolate companies to make an international reputation.
-A great gift idea for the mother-in-law or work friend who has a romantic streak.
-The beautiful, vintage-like packing is classic French. www.chocolat-foucher.com
+Known for their chocolate as much as for the beautiful Art Nouveau design that adorns their delicacies, Foucher was one of the first French chocolate companies to expend abroad.
+Their chocolate is great gift idea for the mother-in-law or work friend !
+The beautiful, vintage-like packing is perfectly French. www.chocolat-foucher.com

 - Boutique and tearoom: 134, rue du Bac, 75007